 Assignments are due on the dates set by the instructor.
 Extensions are normally granted only in the event of sickness, hospitalization or extraordinary circumstances.
 A note from the doctor must accompany assignments submitted late on account of illness.
-If you have a valid reason for requesting an extension, phone or email your instructor prior to the due date.
 Unauthorized late assignments will receive a late penalty of one letter grade per calendar day.

-Regular attendance is critical to success in EN 1111.
+Regular attendance is critical to success in EN 1112.
 Should a student miss a class, it is the student's responsibility to acquire the material missed and to complete the assigned readings, in-class work, and assignments to be done outside of class.

-If a student has valid reasons for not attending class on the day of a midterm exam, the instructor must be advised before the test is administered.
+If a student has valid reasons for not attending class on the day of an in-class essay or a midterm exam, the instructor must be advised before the test is administered.
 Voice mail or e-mail notification is fine.
 The make-up exam will usually be written in the testing centre in A205.
-Failure to notify the instructor of an absence will result in a grade of 0.
+Failure to notify the instructor in advance of your absence from an in-class essay or a midterm will result in a grade of F.